 Ingredients: Wild harvested Mimosa pudica seed

-Parts Used: Entire plant, Seeds
+Parts Used: Entire plant, Seeds.

-2 ounces of powder and or 60 vegetable capsules.
+Forms: Two ounces of powder or 60 vegetable capsules (550-600 mg).

-The gel caps we use are Vegicaps (vegetable) and are all natural.
-No Animal By-Products, Starch Free, Wheat Free, Dairy Free, Preservative Free, Ethylene Oxide and Sulfite FREE!
+The gel caps we use are Vegicaps (vegetable) and are all-natural.
+No Animal By-Products, Starch Free, Wheat Free, Dairy Free, Preservative Free, Ethylene Oxide, and Sulfite FREE!

 Legal Information: The Food and Drug Administration has not evaluated these statements.
-This product is not intended to diagnose, treat, cure or prevent any disease.
+This product is not intended to diagnose, treat, cure, or prevent any disease.

 Only logged in customers who have purchased this product may leave a review.